Cinnamon Ideas: Not just the fragrance of autumn

 -Some people even add cinnamon to chili recipes.

-Need an easy fall or winter dessert?
+Need an dessert?

 For Baked Apples, preheat oven to 350 degrees F.; core one apple for each person, keeping the bottom of the apple intact and peeling it halfway down.
 Fill cavity with cinnamon sugar and a top with a small dab of butter.
 Bake in a covered dish for 30 minutes or until apple is just tender.
 Serve warm with a bit of whipped cream, vanilla ice cream, vanilla yogurt or Half and Half.